underko/zadanie_sss/README.md

 zadanie_sss
 ===========

-c program that searches for a anagrams in a given list of words
+c program that searches for an anagrams in a given list of words

 janocko martin